Zigbee2MQTTZigbee2MQTT

 Touchlink

-Touchlink is a feature of Zigbee which allows devices physically close to each other to communicate with each other without being in the same network.
+Touchlink (or ZLL) is a feature that allows Zigbee devices to communicate, without necessarily being in the same network.

 Tips